imSaiPavan27/Business-Insights-360/README.md

 # Business Insights 360

 ## Project Overview
-AtliQ Hardware is rapidly expanding and has decided to use PowerBi for the first time to execute data analytics.
-As a result, the project entailed developing a Power BI dashboard for Atliq Hardware, which would provide automated data analysis for the finance, sales, marketing, and supply chain departments to improve decision-making.
+AtliQ Hardware is rapidly expanding and has decided to use PowerBi for the first time to execute data analytics.The Business Insights 360 dashboard should be built using Microsoft Power BI.
+This multi-functional dashboard should be tailored in such a way that it should provide AtliQ Hardware with vital insights into their many departments such as Finance, Sales, Marketing, and Supply Chain on a worldwide scale.
+This can be accomplished by gathering data from two distinct sources: Excel/CSV files and a MySQL database.

 ## About AtliQ Hardware
 AtliQ Hardware is a rapidly growing company that operates globally.
 They sell computer and computer accessories through three channels: